Image controls are used to display large images stored in the database. Image controls support tokens and pointers

 setViewpoint

 Sets the active viewpoint of the user.
-The image viewpoint is repositioned so that the given coordinates on the image are centered in
+The image viewpoint is repositioned so that the given coordinates on the image are in the upper left in

 the control with the specified zoom level active.